Skip to main content

 Title and Clear Chat Button

-The AIChatControl can display the header.
-The header contains a customizable chat title and the Clear Chat button (removes all messages from the conversation history, except for system messages).
+The AIChatControl can display a header.
+This header contains a customizable chat title and the Clear Chat button (removes all messages from conversation history, except for system messages).

 Title and Clear Chat Button - WPF AIChatControl, DevExpress